Azure-Samples/openai-end-to-end-baseline/README.md

 ![Diagram of the deploying a flow to Azure App Service.](docs/media/openai-chat-e2e-deployment-appservices.png)

-The Azure App Service deployment architecture diagram illustrates how the same prompt flow can be containerized and deployed to Azure App Service alongside of the same front-end web application from the prior architecture.
+The Azure App Service deployment architecture diagram illustrates how the same prompt flow can be containerized and deployed to Azure App Service alongside the same front-end web application from the prior architecture.
 This solution is a completely self-hosted, externalized alternative to an Azure Machine Learning managed online endpoint.

 The flow is still authored in a network-isolated Azure Machine Learning workspace.
 To deploy in App Service in this architecture, the flows need to be containerized and pushed to the Azure Container Registry that is accessible through private endpoints to the App Service.